geddy/js-styleguide/README.md

 ### Notes

-1. Function literals MUST include a space between the word ‘function’ and the parentheses.
-(Otherwise it appears to be a function with the name of ‘function.’)
+1. Function expressions MUST include a space between the word ‘function’ and the parentheses.
+(Otherwise it appears that you're invoking a function named ‘function.’)
   - Incorrect:

             var rollInitiative = function() { /* Roll die here */ };